 Who is eligible?
 Small businesses and eligible nonprofit organizations, Veterans organizations, and Tribal businesses described in the Small Business Act, as well as individuals who are self-employed or are independent contractors, are eligible if they also meet program size standards.

-WASHINGTON — The Treasury Department and the Internal Revenue Service today launched the Employee Retention Credit, designed to encourage businesses to keep employees on their payroll.
-The refundable tax credit is 50% of up to $10,000/per employee in wages paid by an eligible employer whose business has been financially impacted by COVID-19.
+WASHINGTON — July 15th is the IRS tax filing extension date.
+Businesses who have retained jobs may claim an exemption.
+The Employee Retention Credit under the CARES Act encourages businesses to keep employees on their payroll.
+The refundable tax credit is 50% of up to $10,000 in wages paid by an eligible employer whose business has been financially impacted by COVID-19.

 This program allows small businesses who currently have a business relationship with an SBA Express Lender to access up to $25,000 with less paperwork.
 If a small business has an urgent need for cash while waiting for decision and disbursement on Economic Injury Disaster Loan, they may qualify for an SBA Express Disaster Bridge Loan.

 - Will be repaid in full or in part by proceeds from the EIDL loan